bcgov/gwa/README.md

 k8s/          - OpenShift/Kubernetes cluster production ready deployment files
-├── Cassandra-StatefulSet.yaml            - Deployment of Cassandra as kubernetes statefulset ephemeral ├── Cassandra-persistent-StatefulSet.yaml - Deployment of Cassandra as kubernetes statefulset with persistent volume ├── redis-StatefulSet.yaml                - Deployment of redis as kubernetes statefulset with persistent volume ├── redis-persistent-StatefulSet.yaml     - Deployment of redis as kubernetes statefulset with persistent volume ├── kong-k8s-noplugins.yaml               - Deployment of standard kong as kubernetes replicaSet └── kong-custom-ReplicaSet.yaml           - Deployment of custom plugin with kong as kubernetes replicaSet
+├── Cassandra-StatefulSet.yaml            - Deployment of Cassandra as kubernetes statefulset ephemeral ├── Cassandra-persistent-StatefulSet.yaml - Deployment of Cassandra as kubernetes statefulset with persistent volume ├── redis-StatefulSet.yaml                - Deployment of redis as kubernetes statefulset with persistent volume used by kong-ee
+├── redis-persistent-StatefulSet.yaml     - Deployment of redis as kubernetes statefulset with persistent volume used by kong-ee
+├── gw-StatefulSet.yaml                   - Deployment of standard kong as kubernetes replicaSet used by kong-ce in production
+├── kong-k8s-noplugins.yaml               - Deployment of standard kong as kubernetes replicaSet └── kong-custom-ReplicaSet.yaml           - Deployment of custom plugin with kong as kubernetes replicaSet
 ```